oddbird/css-sandbox/src/sass/color-spaces/proposal.md

     > Once special values have been handled, any colors remaining should have
     > exactly the expected number of channels.

+  * If `space` is defined, set `components` to an unbracketed space-separated list with `space` as the first element, and `channels` as the second.

+  * Otherwise, set `components` to the value of `channels`.

-  * Return an unbracketed slash-separated list with `channels` as the first element, and `alpha` as the second.
+  * Return an unbracketed slash-separated list with `components` as the first element, and `alpha` as the second.

+    > This results in valid CSS color-value output, while also grouping
+    > space, channels, and alpha as separate elements in nested lists.

 [special variable string]: ../spec/functions.md#special-variable-string
 [special number string]: ../spec/functions.md#special-number-string